 While many suppliers advertise broad networks of suppliers and delivery vehicles, choose a partner who knows the area you’re working in.
 Not only will they have local contacts who can help resolve any issues if they come up, but they will also be committed to seeing your projects completed successfully for the benefit of their community.

 Your Choice for Building Materials: Spahn & Rose Lumber Co.

 Spahn & Rose has been a trusted partner to contractors around the midwest for over a century.
 We offer products from lumber to insulation, paint to hardware.
-Our fleet of trucks provides free delivery on qualified purchases.
-For our preferred contractor partners, we offer financing and charge accounts, and our WebTrack portal allows you to check on invoices and payments 24/7.
+Our fleet of trucks provideson qualified purchases.
+For our preferred contractor partners, we offer and , and our allows you to check on invoices and payments 24/7.